 Amounts receivables from related parties are unsecured, interest free and repayable on demand.
+Amount receivable from related parties are stated net of impairment allowance of Euro 27,696 (2021: Euro Nil)

-Trade receivable are stated net of loss allowance of Euro 20,188 (2020: Nil).
+Trade receivable are stated net of loss allowance of Euro 1,935 (2021: 20,188).